 Alaskans know first-hand the many options to reduce America’s dependence on foreign oil and create new jobs.
 We have vast opportunities for increased oil and gas development and renewable energy deployment.

-Alaska has been responsibly developing its oil and gas resources since the first discoveries in the Swanson River area more than 50 years ago.
+Our state has been responsibly developing our oil and gas resources since the first discoveries in the Swanson River area more than 50 years ago.
 Today, we are on the cusp of major new development in the Chukchi Sea, Beaufort Sea and National Petroleum Reserve-Alaska.
-At every turn I have fought to:

 I voted to put more than $16 billion in financing for renewable energy and energy efficiency projects on the table.
 I voted to send more than $3 billion to Alaska communities to adopt renewable and energy efficiency projects.
 In Alaska, this program alone helped more than 100 communities.